thalesfelippe/thalesfelippe/README.md

 💡 I specialize in **ReactJS, Next.js, TypeScript, and Django**, creating clean, maintainable code while prioritizing performance and accessibility.
 My expertise extends to Git, CI/CD, and version control, ensuring smooth collaboration in all projects.

 🎓 Currently studying **Systems Analysis and Development** at **Universidade Estácio** while staying up-to-date with the latest industry trends.
-Always open to new challenges and knowledge exchange!

 👩‍💻 Always open to new challenges and knowledge exchange.
 If you’re looking for a dedicated developer to bring fresh insights and dedication to your team, let’s connect!